splunk/public-o11y-docs/apm/span-tags/cmms.rst

 9. After the cardinality check has run, review the cardinality and enable your new MetricSet.

-    * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
+    * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
+Select the check mark under :guilabel:`Actions` to activate your Monitoring MetricSet.
-    * If the check times out before you enable the MetricSet, run the analysis again.
+    * If the check times out before you activate the MetricSet, run the analysis again.
     * If the check shows as failed, your cardinality is over your subscription limit for MMS or is otherwise invalid.
+See :ref:`cardinality-check-tms`.
 For steps to configure your MetricSet to be more efficient or other troubleshooting solutions, see :ref:`troubleshoot-mms`.

    The following example shows a cardinality check.